 - Taylor, L. D., Alexopoulos, C., & Ghaznavi, J. (2016).
 Touchy subjects: Sex in the workplace on broadcast, cable, and internet television.
 Sex Roles.
 Advance online publication. doi: 10.1007/s11199-016-0642-x

 - Taylor, L. D. (2015).
 Investigating fans of fictional texts: Fan identity salience, empathy, and transportation.
 Psychology of Popular Media Culture, 4(2), 172–187.

 - Ghaznavi, J., & Taylor, L. D. (2015).
 Bones, body parts, and sex appeal: An analysis of #thinspiration images on popular social media.
 Body Image, 14, 54–61.

 - Taylor, L. D. (2015).
 Men's sexual selectivity, romantic confidence, and gender ratios in the media.
 Journal of Men's Studies, 23(1),107–113.

 - Taylor, L. D. (2013).
 Male partner selectivity and romantic confidence and media depictions of partner scarcity.
 Evolutionary Psychology, 11, 36–49.

 Laramie Taylor teaches courses in media, including Introduction to Communication (Communication 10y), Introduction to Mass Communication (Communication 140), Media Entertainment (Communication 144), Media and Health (Communication 165), and Mediated Communication Theory and Research for graduate students (Communication 250).
+Recently, Dr. Taylor has also offered special seminars in media involvement.
 Dr. Taylor is involved in developing hybrid courses for undergraduate education, using a combination of online and in-classroom sessions.